Business Loans

 • Closing costs

-Keep in mind that interest applies only to the funds advanced.
-If a business owner secures a construction loan for $100,000 and only draws $10,000, interest would only apply to the $10,000 drawn.
-Repayment on construction loan repayment is typically interest-only payments, whereas other types of loan installments include both principal and interest.
+Keep in mind that interest applies only to the funds the borrower draws.
+If a business owner secures a construction loan for $100,000 and only draws $10,000, interest will only apply to the $10,000 drawn.

-Construction finance for builders is available through traditional brick-and-mortar banks, online lenders, the U.S. Federal Housing Administration (FHA) and the U.S. Department of Agriculture (USDA).
-Similar to other lenders, down payment and credit score requirements can apply and will vary by lender.
-Construction loan lenders will also need information on the construction plans.
+Construction finance for builders is available through traditional brick-and-mortar banks, online lenders, the U.S. Federal Housing Administration (FHA) — an agency overseen by the Department of Housing and Urban Development (HUD) — and the U.S. Department of Agriculture (USDA).

 loading image